Vic Grimes: Independent circuit (2003–2006)

 After XPW folded, Grimes went on to work for various Californian independent promotions.

 Wrestling Society X (2006)

 In 2006, Grimes took part in MTV's new wrestling show, Wrestling Society X. He made his debut for the WSX dubbed as "Vicious" Vic Grimes alongside Arik Cannon in a 3-on-2 handicap match against The Cartel, who Cannon had been attacked by a couple of weeks ago.
 However, Grimes and Cannon lost to The Cartel.
 Two episodes later, Cannon and Grimes competed against Luke Hawx and Al Katrazz, during which Grimes missed a spear on Katrazz and landed into some light tubes at ringside, allowing Cannon to be pinned by Katrazz.
 Grimes remained with the promotion until its closure.

-Late career (2006–present)
+Late career (2006–2007)

 Following his appearances with Wrestling Society X Grimes returned to the independent circuit.
+He retired in 2007.

 Other media

 He appeared in the video game Backyard Wrestling 2: There Goes the Neighborhood.